Neural mechanisms of active visual perception

-Perception depends crucially on the ability of our sensory cortical systems to select behaviorally relevant stimuli for detailed inspection while ignoring distractors.
-For example, neurons in the visual cortex process information about the shape and size of objects in the visual scene.
+Visual information is processed in a hierarchy of areas in the brain, which cumulatively make up about 30% of the neocortex.
+Neurons in these cortical areas process information about various attributes, such as shape, color, and motion, of objects in the visual scene.
 These neurons are embedded within a layered (or laminar) structure in the sensory neocortex.
-There are stereotypical patterns of anatomical connectivity in this layered cortical architecture and these connectivity motifs are shared across sensory modalities (audition, somato-sensation etc.) leading to the idea of a canonical information processing circuit.
-Information processing in these laminar circuits is strongly modulated by the mechanisms of attention, which allow the flexible selection of behaviorally relevant stimuli.
+There are stereotypical patterns of anatomical connectivity in this layered cortical architecture and these connectivity motifs are shared across sensory modalities (audition, somatosensation, etc.) leading to the idea of a canonical information processing circuit.
+Information processing in these laminar cortical circuits is continuously modulated by attention and eye movements.

-By studying the functional dynamics of these intricate layered circuits while animals are engaged in challenging tasks, we hope to discover fundamental principles of information flow through the cortex.
+By studying the functional dynamics of these intricate layered circuits while animals are engaged in challenging visual tasks, we hope to discover fundamental principles of information flow through the cortex.
 This will ultimately help us understand disease conditions such as ADHD and schizophrenia in which information flow is disrupted.
-Currently, the lab is interested in the following broad but inter-related questions:
+We use the non-human primate (rhesus macaque and marmoset) as a model system.
+We employ cutting-edge techniques in high-density laminar electrophysiology, advanced data analysis, and computational modeling to answer the following broad but inter-related questions:

 What are the principles of hierarchical processing in the sensory neocortex?

 How is information flow in the laminar cortical circuit modulated by spatial attention?

 How are the laminar cortical dynamics modulated by eye movements?